gm-neurips-2020/gm-neurips-2020.github.io/index.md

 #### Grale: Learning Graphs
 _Jonathan Halcrow_

 In this talk, Jonathan Halcrow discusses the Grale graph building framework, a highly scalable tool for generating learned similarity graphs from arbitrary data.
-This talk is based on the recent paper, _Grale: Designing Networks for Graph Learning_ ([arxiv](https://arxiv.org/abs/2007.12002?)).
+This talk covers the recent paper: _Grale: Designing Networks for Graph Learning_ ([arxiv](https://arxiv.org/abs/2007.12002?)).

 #### Similarity Ranking
 _Alessandro Epasto_

 In this talk, Alessandro Epasto addresses the following question: how can we measure the similarity of two nodes in a graph?
 Similarity rankings have important applications ranging from recommender systems, link prediction and anomaly detection.
 We will review standard techniques in unsupervised graph similarity ranking with a focus on scalable algorithms.
 We will also show some recent applications of similarity ranking.
-This presentation is based on the following papers: _Ego-net Community Mining Applied to Friend Suggestion_ ([pdf](http://www.vldb.org/pvldb/vol9/p324-epasto.pdf)); and _Reduce and Aggregate: Similarity Rankings in Multi-Categorical Bipartite Graphs_ ([pdf](https://www.epasto.org/papers/reduce-aggregate.pdf)).
+This presentation covers the following papers: _Ego-net Community Mining Applied to Friend Suggestion_ ([pdf](http://www.vldb.org/pvldb/vol9/p324-epasto.pdf)); and _Reduce and Aggregate: Similarity Rankings in Multi-Categorical Bipartite Graphs_ ([pdf](https://www.epasto.org/papers/reduce-aggregate.pdf)).

 #### Clustering at Scale
 _Vahab Mirrokni_